14 people rushed into a Louis Vuitton store outside Chicago and ran out with at least $100,000 in merchandise, police say – KION546

 “We don’t know if there is an actual connection yet, but certainly there are similarities,” Kruger said.

-San Francisco police said multiple people were arrested after a Louis Vuitton store in San Francisco was looted Friday night, and Saturday night in Walnut Creek, California, a Nordstrom was ransacked by “approximately 80 suspects,” who got away in at least 10 different vehicles, CNN previously reported.
+San Francisco police said multiple people were arrested after a Louis Vuitton store was ransacked Friday night, and Saturday night in Walnut Creek, California, a Nordstrom was ransacked by “approximately 80 suspects,” who got away in at least 10 different vehicles, CNN previously reported.

 The-CNN-Wire